Top

 Timing and Documentation Considerations

 These matters can move quickly after a major court decision, especially where refund processes, claim windows, protests, or administrative procedures are implicated.
-Public reporting has described how companies and advisors are already preparing for the refund process depending on the Court’s ruling.
+Public reporting has described how companies and advisors are already preparing for the refund process following the Court’s ruling.

 If your business believes it fits either pathway described above, documenting the pricing and communications now can materially improve your ability to evaluate options later.